How do I access Numeracy and Literacy Progression data? (NSW)

-As students start completing assessments on EA, their real-time Numeracy Progression data will start to grow.
+As students start completing assessments on EA, their real-time Numeracy and Literacy Progression data will start to grow.
 This can be conveniently viewed and exported.

 In this article: